Kayli/logspub/chemistry.md

     - ph=7 means
       - there is an equal amount of each
       - there is one cation for 10^6 water molecules in a solution
+  - universal indicator
+    - is a pH indicator made of a solution of several compounds that exhibits several smooth colour changes over a wide range pH values to indicate the acidity or alkalinity of solutions